Wehrbauer: Planned peasant-soldier community

 During one of his many private-dinner monologues, Hitler presented his vision of the soldier-peasant.
 After twelve years of military service, soldiers from peasant families would receive completely-equipped farms located in the conquered East.
 The last two years of their military service would focus on agricultural education.
 The soldier was not to be allowed to marry a townswoman but only a peasant woman who, if possible, had not begun to live in a town with him.
 That would enable the settlers to live out the blood-and-soil principles of Nazi Germany.
-Also, it would encourage large families.
+It would also encourage large families.
 Thus, Hitler stated, "we shall again find in the countryside the blessing of numerous families.
 Whereas the present law of rural inheritance dispossesses the younger sons, in future every peasant's son will be sure of having his patch of ground".
 Hitler also believed that former non-commissioned officers would make ideal teachers for the primary schools of the utopian communities.
 Although Himmler wanted the settlements to be totally agrarian, Hitler planned to introduce certain types of small-scale industry to them.
-At the time of his 54th birthday in April 1943, the Führer had a discussion with Albert Speer and Karl-Otto Saur on a design he had personally drawn up for a six-person bunker that was to be used in the Atlantic Wall, featuring machine guns, an anti-tank gun, and flame throwerss The design was also to be used for defence purposes on Germany's "ultimate eastern border deep within Russia", where the easternmost Wehrbauer "settlement-pearl" villages would likely have grown up if the Axis powers had completely defeated the Soviets.
+At the time of his 54th birthday in April 1943, the Führer had a discussion with Albert Speer and Karl-Otto Saur on a design he had personally drawn up for a six-person bunker that was to be used in the Atlantic Wall, featuring machine guns, an anti-tank gun, and flamethrowers.
+The design was also to be used for defence purposes on Germany's "ultimate eastern border deep within Russia", where the easternmost Wehrbauer "settlement-pearl" villages would likely have grown up if the Axis powers had completely defeated the Soviets.
 There might have been the possibility either of remnant Soviet forces or of troops of the northwestern Siberian extremities of Imperial Japan's Co-Prosperity Sphere territories on the eastern side of such a frontier.